Major Feature Release - Turbo Tools V3 now with Temporal Stabilizer and the option to use animation optimised sample pre-sets!

 Process RGBA separately

 Temporal stabilisation will process each colour channel individually.
 This is slower, but will do a better job of avoiding artefacts.
-It's recommended to try without first unless there are objects in the scene moving across non geometric backgrounds such as a HDRI environment.
+It's recommended to try with this option disabled initially unless there are objects in the scene moving across non geometric backgrounds such as a HDRI environment.

 Include File Output Nodes